angelahempkmeier/angelahempkmeier/README.md

 👩🏻‍💻 I'm a physics in career transition to IT.
 👩🏻‍🚀 I love to learn, i'm very interessed, dedicated and curious person.
 I'm passionate about problem solving and I really like undestanding how all sorts of things work.
 And I'm very excited about technology, because I love to study, but most of all, I love putting what I've learned into practice. :)

+#### It is important...
+...to tell you guys that here at my GitHub I'm documented my evolution process.
+Currently I'm learning HTML5, CSS3, JavaScript and Angular. <br>
+I hope you enjoy being here. :)

 <div>
   <a href="https://github.com/aggsdp">